fbianco32/mtg-ygo-pdf-generator/README.md

 # Usage

 * Run Main.py
 * Follow the instructions in the console

+* Alternatively, see OneLine Execution at the end of this readme

 ## TODO
 * Tune margin logic/bleed to extend art intelligently
 * Center Cards
 * Send requests to scryfall/ygopro in batch (idk if possible)
-* Add integration with Pokemon TCG API
 * Add data validation on user input

 ## TEMPLATES
 Magic:
 "M
 73
 98

 5
 Y

 N
 "
 Yugioh:
 "Y
 69
 96

 5
 Y

 N
 "

 ## OneLine Execution (with examples Based on Templates)